Kyle-Ye/Forumate/README.md

 [Join beta on TestFlight](https://testflight.apple.com/join/4kpEtmsk)

-### GitHub Release
+### Other Channel

-For macOS users, you can download the Notarized macOS Catalyst binary on https://github.com/Kyle-Ye/Forumate/releases/
+For macOS users, you can download the Notarized App on [GitHub Releases]( https://github.com/Kyle-Ye/Forumate/releases)

 > Mac App Store℠ and TestFlight® are trademarks of Apple Inc., registered in the U.S. and other countries.